Establishment and Care of Woody Ornamentals

 When planting azaleas and other species that prefer soils with high organic matter content but will not tolerate poor drainage, it is generally best with most Missouri soils to create raised beds so that excess moisture cannot collect in planting holes.

-Consider planting groups of trees and shrubs in large, mulched planting beds rather than planting each in its own individual hole.
-This simulates conditions in which most plants grow naturally, with shared root zones (Figure 2).
+Consider planting groups of trees and shrubs in large, mulched planting beds rather than planting each in its own hole.
+Such groupings simulate conditions in which most plants grow naturally, with shared root zones (Figure 2).

 Other cultural practices during planting

-Many large balled and burlapped trees are sold with wire baskets securing their root balls.
+Many large-balled and burlapped trees are sold with wire baskets securing their root balls.
 There is debate about whether the wire should be removed at planting.
 Based on the limited research available, most tree-care professionals recommend removing the top ring of wire.
+This wire can be removed after the root ball is placed in the planting hole.
 Because most of the roots of a tree are found within a foot of the soil surface, they tend to grow over the wire.
 Attempting to remove the entire basket may destroy the root ball.

 Other important details of the planting process include cutting any rope or twine, including sisal twine, wrapped around the trunk and making certain that no burlap extends above the soil surface to wick moisture away from the root ball.
 Certain trees with dark-colored bark, such as Norway maple and littleleaf linden, are prone to sunscald and should have their trunks wrapped with a light-colored trunk wrap during the first growing season.